Team Britain

 Team Britain, or Team UK, was a professional wrestling stable brought together to compete in Total Nonstop Action Wrestling's 2004 America's X-Cup Tournament and TNA World Cup 2013.
 Also, a Team Britain was formed in 2006, but it never was used.

 History

 2004

 Team Britain didn't have a major role in TNA 2004 America's X-Cup as the Cup was mostly highlighted by Team Canada, Team Mexico (or Team AAA), and Team USA (or Team NWA).
-Team Britain would face off against Team Mexico on April 7, 2004 in a losing effort.
+Team Britain, captained by Dave Taylor and consisting of James Mason, Dean Allmark, Robbie Dynamite and Frankie Sloan, would face off against Team Mexico on April 7, 2004 in a losing effort.
 They did not partake in the World X-Cup event in May.

 2006

 Team Britain was slated to return to TNA for the 2006 World X-Cup Tournament.
 When Team Canada's coach Scott D'Amore mentioned his Team's (so far) lack of involvement in the World X Cup he referred to a "Team UK" (first thought to be a possible misnaming of Team Britain) while listing a host of other possible entries.
 The return of the team and its participants were confirmed on the March 17, 2006 in a press release on the Frontier Wrestling Alliance (FWA):

 Team Britain became the only team that did not return to the tournament, however, due to its members having conflicting schedules.